 Beyond the Self, Regardless of Religion

 In psychology, the whole notion of cosmic transcendence is often inter-changeable with the notion of self-transcendence, as both terms are noted as character/personality traits with very similar meanings.
 Both are related to identifying with concepts outside of one’s self through spirituality, a lessening of ego, and inner feelings of connection to the cosmos or to the greater good, so to speak.
-Both terms strongly correlate to the idea of “striving towards something greater than ourselves,” wrote PhD Paul T. P. Wong, referring to Victor Frankl’s concepts of transcendence, in a 2016 article titled “Self-Transcendence: A Paradoxical Way to Become Your Best.”
+Both terms strongly correlate to the idea of “striving towards something greater than ourselves,” wrote PhD Paul T. P. Wong, referring to Viktor Frankl’s concepts of transcendence, in a 2016 article titled “Self-Transcendence: A Paradoxical Way to Become Your Best.”
 Wong strongly links self-transcendence, as his title suggests, to “paradoxically” being selfless, as well as to religion (unlike the Dutch study), saying that it connects us to a higher power (cosmic) and with other people.

 “We find our home when we become fully aware of our connectiveness,” he wrote.
 “In other words, we are hardwired to love God and love people; in serving God and others, we meet our spiritual needs for self-transcendence.
 Thus, love is at the heart of self-transcendence; the practice of self-transcendence is also consistent with the Christian teaching of a loving God and loving your neighbor.”